Skip navigation links

 Detached PRNS

-DETACHED-PRNS [RCP Rcp] [DPRNS dprns] [zone_selector]
+DETACHED-PRNS [RCP Rcp] [DPRNS dprns]

 This keyword is similar to the PRNS keyword described above, but may only be used with the Spalart-Allmaras model.
-It specifies use of the Detached PRNS model, and is also only applicable to unstructured grids.
+It specifies use of the detached PRNS model, and is also only applicable to unstructured grids.
 The input value Rcp is again the resolution control parameter, with a default value of 0.4.

-Unlike the standard PRNS model, the Detached PRNS model doesn't scale the production term and turbulent viscosity near viscous walls.
+Unlike the standard PRNS model, the detached PRNS model doesn't scale the production term and turbulent viscosity near viscous walls.
 The size of this "near-wall" region is given by

 DPRNS Vcell1/3